IsabelleChriste/Weekend-in-NY/README.md

 * Click on the Show Listings button to show the locations of places in New York City.
 * Click on the Hide Listings button to hide the locations of places in New York City.
+* When submitting a new location, a list of 5 artsy places are shown in a list underneath.

 ### Map style

 Style of map was created using custome color and [Snazzy Map](https://snazzymaps.com/).

+### API

+Foursquare API